pineda-vv/Data-Science-Projects/README.md

 ## 2. Case Studies
 * #### Creating a Linear Regression model to predict future sales at a farm equipment auction house.
 Learned the elements of CRISP-DM and exploratory data analysis (EDA).
 * #### Churn prediction for users who downloaded the app for a ride-share company.
-The exercise
+The exercise involved a lot of EDA, feature engineering, and creating the proper labels for each user.
+Optimized and cross-validated a gradient boosting classifier model, using the model's precision and recall as performance indicators.